bnpr/Malt/docs/Documentation/Settings.md

 >Opens the current session log in a text editor.
 - **Global Plugins**
 >The path to the *plugins* folder.
 See [Plugins](../Plugins) for more info.
+- **Show sockets in Material Panel**
+>Show node socket properties in the Material Panel by default.
+- **Max Viewport Render Framerate**
+>Framerate cap for the viewport.
+Limiting *Blender* framerate can improve *Malt* performance and animation playback stability.
+Set it to 0 to disable it.
 - **Auto setup VSCode**
 >On file save, setups a VSCode project on your *.blend* file folder.
 - **RenderDoc Path**
 >Path to the **renderdoccmd** executable, for [RenderDoc](https://renderdoc.org/) debugging.
-- **Max Viewport Render Framerate**
->Framerate cap for the viewport.
-Limiting *Blender* framerate can improve *Malt* performance and animation playback stability.
-Set it to 0 to disable it.
 - **Debug Mode**
 >Include debug info in the *Session Logs*.
 Enabling it increases the log sizes and can negatively affect performance, don't enable it unless a developer asks you for it in a bug report.